-Streak breaker: Kepler single in 9th, Twins edge Red Sox
+Streak breaker: Kepler singles in 9th, as Twins edge Red Sox

 Red Sox: DH J.D.
 Martinez and IF Marwin Gonzalez were out of the starting lineup to rest, four games into a 14-game, 13-day stretch.
 “We’ve just got to be careful with the workload with all those guys,” Cora said.

-Twins: Baldelli kept CF Byron Buxton and 3B Josh Donaldson on the bench as a hamstring precaution.
-Buxton missed the Wednesday doubleheader, too, when Donaldson returned from the injured list in the second game. … RHP Shaun Anderson was recalled from the alternate training site in St. Paul, a fresh-arm swap for RHP Cody Stashak, who has 12 strikeouts and four runs allowed in five innings.
+Twins: CF Byron Buxton and 3B Josh Donaldson were on the bench as a hamstring precaution.
+Buxton missed the Wednesday doubleheader, too, when Donaldson returned from the injured list in the second game. … RHP Shaun Anderson was recalled from the alternate training site in St. Paul, a fresh-arm swap for RHP Cody Stashak, then sent back after the game.

 UP NEXT